vistle/vistle/README.md

      - Intel compiler (at least 14.0.2) does not work with 1.55 because of missing `std::nullptr_t`, use 1.52

 - **Python**:
-  for interpreting Vistle scripts (.vsl), only tested with Python 2.6 and 2.7
+  for interpreting Vistle scripts (.vsl), Python 2.7 and 3 should work.

 - **Readline library**:
   history and line editing for command line interface